SureshGXAI/MD_Simulations_And_AnalysisScripts/README.md

-# MD simulation scripts and Analysis
+# Scripts for MD simulation and Analysis in OpenMM